Kettering University: C.S. Mott Science and Engineering Building

 The C.S.
 Mott Science and Engineering Building opened in 2003 and houses departmental offices as well as classroom space for Mechanical Engineering, Chemistry, and Biochemistry.
 The building includes several labs, including a powertrain lab, Kettering University's Crash Safety Center, a fuel cell lab, bioengineering labs, and other core science and engineering labs for students.
-The building also houses the T-Space, a student-driven opportunity lab with access to 3D printing, laser cutting, soldering, and other tools aimed at supporting entrepreneurial thinking.
+The building also houses T-Space, a student-driven lab with activities encouraging an entrepreneurial mindset and access to tools such as 3D printing, laser cutting, and soldering for making electric and mechanical prototypes.

 Frances Willson Thompson Hall

 Kettering University's residence hall is the sole on-campus student housing facility.
 All students are required to live in the residence hall during their freshman year.

-All rooms in the building are single, air-conditioned rooms.
-Residents share community bathrooms located at the intersections of each hallway.
-The building also includes lounge areas, a community kitchen, laundry machines, a game room, and computer labs.
-Gaming consoles and other materials are available to check out in the facility, and the residence life staff creates several programs throughout the year for students living in the dorms.

-Many students have created murals in the hallways of Thompson Hall, creating a living history of the many tenants in the buildings since it opened.

 Connie and Jim John Recreation Center

 Kettering's recreation center opened in 1995 and includes a 25-yard pool, indoor track, tennis, basketball, and racquetball courts, free weights, exercise equipment, an aerobics room, and meeting rooms.
 Kettering University's commencement ceremonies are typically hosted in the recreation center.
-The facility has also hosted President Barack Obama during a 2008 campaign stop and Mitt Romney during the 2012 presidential campaign.
-King Carl XVI Gustaf of Sweden visited campus and spoke in the recreation center in 2008 Former Michigan State basketball star Mateen Cleaves hosted a basketball camp at the facility in 2014.

 Learning Commons

 Completed in 2022 and featuring an open-air atrium at its center, the Learning Commons building is home to a new cafeteria, coffee shop, auditorium, IT service desks, outdoor terraces, rooftop gardens, and over a dozen multi-use spaces for students to use to study and collaborate.
-The building is linked to the older Campus Center by a climate-controlled traverse, in which an art gallery resides that can be fitted with exhibits and displays.